alexgibson/tap.js/README.md

 tap.js
 =======================================

 A custom 'tap' event JavaScript plugin for mobile and tablet web browsers.
-Gracefully falls back to regular mouse events if touch is not supported.
+Uses mouse events as a fallback for browsers that don't support touch.

 Setup
 ---------------------------------------